OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 Remember:

-- [Deploy all the things] When building configuring your deployment process, aim to include everything required to run the code.
-MDon't make any assumptions about your target environment.
-Ideally, include steps to install and configure any dependencies.
+- [Avoid assumptions] When creating your deployment process, don't make any assumptions about your target environment.
+Aim to include steps to install and configure any dependencies.
+Or, at the very least, verify that those dependencies have already been pre-intalled and set up appropriately.
-- [Include smoke tests] After any Steps that deploy your code, add Steps to execute some smoke tests to verify that everything is set up as expected.
+- [Include smoke tests] After any Steps that deploy your code, add Steps to execute some smoke tests to verify that everything is set up and working as expected.
 - [Use Run conditions] Take advantage of run conditions to toggle which steps are executed in each environment.
 It's far preferable to maintain a single process that can be deployed to all environments, than to maintain separate processes for deploying to different environments.

 Thanks for watching, and happy deployments!